 Acute prescriptions are medication that has been started and will require monitoring by the GP to determine whether or not you need to stay on this long term - this medication will not appear on your prescription re-order form.
 Your GP may in due course switch this over to repeat medication if appropriate.

-Therefore, it may take longer than two working days to action your acute medication request - this is because your GP may require more time to review this particular type of prescription.
+Therefore, it may take longer than five working days to action your acute medication request - this is because your GP may require more time to review this particular type of prescription.

 Please allow sufficient time when requesting your medication.
 We would recommend five working days to allow us to process your request.